 The latest on the coronavirus will be posted on this page every day.
 The compilation of stories will be updated frequently to help give you a one-stop spot for up-to-date and pertinent information.
-Bookmark this page to stay up-to-date.
+Bookmark this page to stay up-to-date.“

 If you feel any symptoms and want more information about COVID-19, visit the Region of Waterloo public health page.

-- Canada has 10,466 cases of COVID-19 in total — 2,793 of those cases are in Ontario.
-Of the 2,793 cases in Ontario, there have been 53 deaths and 831 people have recovered.
-There have been 111 deaths in Canada.
+- Canada has 703,183 cases of the novel coronavirus in total — 237,786 of those cases are in Ontario.
+Of those cases, there have been 5,409 deaths, and 203,484 people have recovered.
+There have been 17,865 deaths and 608,084 recoveries in Canada.

 - The number of cases in Ontario is listed on the Ontario government’s health page.

 - The number of global cases and cases in Canada, by province or territory, are listed on Canada’s public health page (the students, staff self-isolating after positive COVID-19 case in public school age is updated later in the day).

 - The World Health Organization has a daily report containing all the suspected and confirmed cases in the world (the report is released later in the day).